BRiveau22/DSA/README.md

 2.)
 Open a terminal window and navigate to the directory where you downloaded the repository.

 3.)
-Type "g++ application.cpp Sparse_Matrix.cpp -o application.out" into the terminal window and press enter.
+Type "g++ application.cpp Sparse_Matrix.cpp Node.cpp -o application.out" into the terminal window and press enter.
 This will create a file called "application.out" that can be run from the terminal to access the application.

 4.)
 Type "application.out" into the terminal window and press enter.